For Fathers Raising Daughters

 Permission to Be Strong and Graceful

-A father’s voice often becomes the internal voice of evaluation.
+A father’s voice often becomes an internal voice of evaluation.

 When you say: